Artistic Director Hans-Christoph Rademann

 The conductor Hans-Christoph Rademann is an exceptionally versatile artist with a wide-ranging repertoire, who devotes himself with equal passion to the performance and rediscovery of early music and to the premiering and promotion of contemporary music.

-Born in Dresden and raised in Schwarzenberg in the Ore Mountains (Saxony), he was influenced from an early age by the great central German tradition of music and church music directors.
-He was a pupil at the Kreuzgymnasium with its rich tradition, a member of the famous Kreuzchor, which celebrates its 800th anniversary in 2016, and studied choral and orchestral conducting at the Musikhochschule Dresden.
+Born in Dresden and raised in Schwarzenberg in the Ore Mountains (Saxony), he was influenced from an early age by the great Central German tradition of music and church music directors.
+He was a pupil at the Kreuzgymnasium with its rich tradition, a member of the famous Kreuzchor, which celebrated its 800th anniversary in 2016, and studied choral and orchestral conducting at the Musikhochschule Dresden.
 During his studies he founded the Dresdner Kammerchor, developing it into a top international choir; he remains its director today.
-Impressive evidence of the quality of this artistic collaboration is the highly-acclaimed recording of the Complete Works of Heinrich Schütz on the Stuttgart Carus-Verlag label, which reaches its conclusion in 2017.
+Impressive evidence of the quality of this artistic collaboration is the highly-acclaimed recording of the Complete Works of Heinrich Schütz with the Stuttgart Carus-Verlag label, which will reach its completion in 2018.

-Hans-Christoph Rademann has received numerous prizes and honours for his artistic work.
-These include the Johann-Walter-Plakette of the Sächsischer Musikrat (2014), the Saxon Constitutional Medal (2008), the Patrons’ Award and Art Prize of the City of Dresden (1994 and 2014).
-He has received many awards for his numerous CD recordings including the German Record Critics’ Award (most recently in 2014), the Grand Prix du Disque (2002), Diapason d’Or (2006 & 2011), CHOC de l’année 2011, Best Baroque Vocal Award 2014, amongst others.
+Since June 2013 Hans-Christoph Rademann has been Academy Director of the Internationale Bachakademie Stuttgart.
+He has received numerous prizes and honours for his artistic work.
+These include the Johann Walter Medal of the Saxon Council of Music t (2014), the Saxon Constitutional Medal (2008), the Patrons’ Award and Art Prize of the City of Dresden (1994 and 2014).
+He has received many awards for his numerous CD recordings including the German Record Critics’ Award (most recently in 2016), the Grand Prix du Disque (2002), Diapason d’Or (2006 & 2011), CHOC de l’année 2011, Best Baroque Vocal Award 2014.
+Furthermore he has been awarded the Prize of European Church Music from the City of Schwäbisch Gmünd in July 2016.

-Hans-Christoph Rademann is Professor of Choral Conducting at the Hochschule für Musik Carl Maria von Weber in Dresden.
-He is also Artistic Director of the Erzgebirge Music Festival, an ambassador for the Ore Mountains region and patron of the Christlicher Hospizdienst Dresden e.
-V. (Christian Hospice Service Dresden).
+Hans-Christoph Rademann is Professor of Choral Conducting at the Musikhochschule Carl Maria von Weber in Dresden.
+He is also Artistic Director of the Erzgebirge Music Festival, an ambassador for the Ore Mountains region and patron of the Christian Hospice Service Dresden.